BoardwalkLord/BoardwalkLord.github.io/_posts/2026-07-04-tryhackme-roomname.md

 ## Overview

-- **Room:** [Offensive Security Intro] — [link](https://tryhackme.com/room/offensivesecurityintro)
+- **Room:** Offensive Security Intro — [link](https://tryhackme.com/room/offensivesecurityintro)
 - **Difficulty:** Easy
-- **What it teaches:** Act like an ethical hacker and hack a fake bank.
+- **What it teaches:** Got into the shoes of an ethical hacker and performed a simple hack of a fake bank.
+Got to know a few possible career branches in the field of offensive security.

-A 2–3 sentence summary of what I did and the biggest thing I took away. *(Write this last.)*
-Used Gobuster CLI to scan for hidden files and folders (that were not made private), then

-## Reconnaissance
+## Scan

-Gobuster scans a website for files or folders by referring to a wordlist
+Used Gobuster to scan a website for hidden admin pages by referring to a wordlist

 ```bash
 gobuster -u http://fakebank.thm -w wordlist.txt dir
 ```

-What stood out, and which thread I pulled on first — and *why* I chose it over the others.

-## Exploitation / Foothold

-How I got initial access — the commands *and* the reasoning behind each, not just the one that worked.
+The results as below:

 ```bash
 /images (Status: 301)
 /bank-transfer (Status: 200)
 ```
-Gobuster tells me which pages (Status:200)
+The result with "Status:200" are the hidden admin pages

-## Privilege Escalation
+## Exploit

-I then enter the URL into the browser's address bar and access the admin page
+I can then enter the full path of the admin page in the browser address bar to access the admin page, and perform the hack.

+## Careers

+I'm introduced to 3 available careers in the field of offensive security: Penetration Tester, Red Teamer, Security Engineer.

 ## Lessons Learned

-- **New to me:** Gobuster can scan for hidden admin pages
+- **New to me:** Use Gobuster to scan for hidden admin pages
-- **Where I got stuck:** Typing the commands for Gobuster
+- **Where I got stuck:** Getting the CLI correct for Gobuster
 - **Do differently:** Understand that Gobuster needs you to specify the website and a wordlist
 - **Revisit:** -